 Each craft in the Ranger program was equipped with a TV camera setup to send images to Earth in near real time while descending towards the Moon.

 The resolution of images the Rangers could capture was be 100 to 1,000 times higher than any other method at the time.
 It is only now that NASA’s Lunar Reconnaissance Orbiter can image areas at a best resolution of 0.5 m/pixel from orbit.
 ISRO’s newly put lunar orbiter, Chandrayaan 2, can do a best of 0.3 m/pixel.

 When the first such successful mission of the Ranger Program, Ranger 7, took the fall in 1964, everyone was surprised.
-Even vast plains on the Moon which looked welcoming turned out to host craters all over the place when inspected up close.
+Vast plains on the Moon which looked welcoming turned out to marked with craters all over when inspected up close.